kentoje/agora-api/README.md

 ---

 ### Setup Git hook
 Current hook will run all tests at every commit.
+The server must be running to perform tests.

 ```shell script
 ./bash_scripts/install-hooks.sh